danielcifuentes54/aws-security-specialty/README.md

 * Most secure & scalable way to expose a service to 1000s of VPC (own or other accounts).
 * Requires a network load balancer (service VPC) and ENI (Customer VPC) or GWLB.
-* the solutions can vve fault tolerant (multiple AZ).
+* the solutions can be fault tolerant (multiple AZ).

 ### Security Groups & NACLs